Olimaol/CompNeuroPy/docs/examples/dbs.md

 WARNING during compile of model dbs_test_spiking_dbs: There are initialized models which are not created, thus not compiled! models: dbs_test_spiking

+Compiling ...
+OK
-generate fig DBS_spiking_figure/membrane_trial_0.png...
-Done generate fig DBS_spiking_figure/axon_spikes_0.png...
+Generate fig DBS_spiking_figure/membrane_trial_0.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.

 Done

-generate fig DBS_spiking_figure/membrane_trial_1.png...
-Done generate fig DBS_spiking_figure/axon_spikes_1.png...
+Generate fig DBS_spiking_figure/axon_spikes_0.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done
-generate fig DBS_spiking_figure/membrane_trial_2.png...
-Done generate fig DBS_spiking_figure/axon_spikes_2.png...
-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/membrane_trial_1.png...
 Done

-generate fig DBS_spiking_figure/membrane_trial_3.png...
-Done generate fig DBS_spiking_figure/axon_spikes_3.png...
+Generate fig DBS_spiking_figure/axon_spikes_1.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done
-generate fig DBS_spiking_figure/membrane_trial_4.png...
-Done generate fig DBS_spiking_figure/axon_spikes_4.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/membrane_trial_2.png...
 Done

-generate fig DBS_spiking_figure/membrane_trial_5.png...
-Done generate fig DBS_spiking_figure/axon_spikes_5.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/axon_spikes_2.png...

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done
-generate fig DBS_spiking_figure/membrane_trial_6.png...
-Done generate fig DBS_spiking_figure/axon_spikes_6.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/membrane_trial_3.png...
 Done

-generate fig DBS_spiking_figure/membrane_trial_7.png...
-Done generate fig DBS_spiking_figure/axon_spikes_7.png...
-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/axon_spikes_3.png...

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done
-generate fig DBS_spiking_figure/membrane_trial_8.png...
-Done generate fig DBS_spiking_figure/axon_spikes_8.png...
-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/membrane_trial_4.png...
 Done

-generate fig DBS_spiking_figure/membrane_trial_9.png...
-Done generate fig DBS_spiking_figure/axon_spikes_9.png...
+Generate fig DBS_spiking_figure/axon_spikes_4.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done
-generate fig DBS_spiking_figure/membrane_trial_10.png...
-Done generate fig DBS_spiking_figure/axon_spikes_10.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/membrane_trial_5.png...
 Done

-generate fig DBS_spiking_figure/membrane_trial_11.png...
-Done generate fig DBS_spiking_figure/axon_spikes_11.png...
+Generate fig DBS_spiking_figure/axon_spikes_5.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done
-generate fig DBS_spiking_figure/membrane_trial_12.png...
-Done generate fig DBS_spiking_figure/axon_spikes_12.png...
-WARNING plot_recordings: data pop1_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop3_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop5_spiking;axon_spike does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+Generate fig DBS_spiking_figure/membrane_trial_6.png...
 Done

+Generate fig DBS_spiking_figure/axon_spikes_6.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

+Generate fig DBS_spiking_figure/membrane_trial_7.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_7.png...
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

+Generate fig DBS_spiking_figure/membrane_trial_8.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_8.png...
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

+Generate fig DBS_spiking_figure/membrane_trial_9.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_9.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

+Generate fig DBS_spiking_figure/membrane_trial_10.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_10.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

+Generate fig DBS_spiking_figure/membrane_trial_11.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_11.png...
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

+Generate fig DBS_spiking_figure/membrane_trial_12.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_12.png...
+  WARNING PlotRecordings: pop1_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop3_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop5_spiking does not contain any spikes in the given time interval.

+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
+Done

-generate fig DBS_spiking_figure/membrane_trial_13.png...
-Done generate fig DBS_spiking_figure/axon_spikes_13.png...
+Generate fig DBS_spiking_figure/membrane_trial_13.png...
+Done

+Generate fig DBS_spiking_figure/axon_spikes_13.png...
-WARNING plot_recordings: data pop2_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop2_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop4_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop4_spiking does not contain any spikes in the given time interval.

-WARNING plot_recordings: data pop6_spiking;axon_spike does not contain any spikes in the given time interval.
+  WARNING PlotRecordings: pop6_spiking does not contain any spikes in the given time interval.
 Done

 WARNING during compile of model dbs_test_rate-coded_dbs: There are initialized models which are not created, thus not compiled! models: dbs_test_spiking